6 times Man Utd made an opponent regret their p*ss-taking celebration

 — Jesse Lingard (@JesseLingard) November 8, 2018

-Alli gave Tottenham an early lead in the 2018 FA Cup semi-final and celebrating by doing the ‘Floss’ move – a dance that features in the Fortnite video game.
+Alli gave Tottenham an early lead in the 2018 FA Cup semi-final and celebrated by doing the ‘Floss’ move – a dance that features in the Fortnite video game.

 The celebration came back to haunt him as United turned the game around and sealed a place in the final with goals from Alexis Sanchez and Ander Herrera.